HWallace14/stock-analysis/README.md

 ### Purpose

-The purpose of this analysis is two-fold;
+The purpose of this analysis is two-fold:

-1) To compare a list of "green" companies' stocks for the years 2017 and 2018 and determine a stock that owuld e best for investing.
+1) To compare a list of "green" companies' stocks for the years 2017 and 2018 and determine a stock that would be best for investing.
-2) To refactor the code for the original analysis in order to try and reduce the amount of time it takes to run said code.
+2) To refactor the code for the original analysis in order to try and reduce the amount of time it takes to run said code/make more efficient code.

 ## Analysis